danielkummer/useless-box/README.md

 ## TL;DR

 A demo video of the box.
-Because of the randomized behaviour the video doesn't include _all_ different behaviour patterns - there are more...
+Because of randomization the video doesn't include _all_ different behavior patterns - there are more...

 [![Demo Video](https://img.youtube.com/vi/xstKcBLtHTI/0.jpg)](https://www.youtube.com/watch?v=xstKcBLtHTI